ellson/MOTHBALLED-g/README.md

 The goals of the "g" language are to:

-0. Represent any graph that "DOT" can.
+0. Represent any graph that "DOT" can, unfortunately  not 100% achievable with the other goals, which are:

 1. Incremental graph creation, and modification, through a stream of ACTs
   - Allow for and encourage a multi-threaded and distrubuted implementation.

 2. Rethink of Subgraphs:

-  - Subgraphs used to to describe sets of objects to attach attributes to.
+  - Subgraphs in DOT are used to to describe sets of objects to attach attributes to.
-	- g retains this capability through LISTS of objects
+	- g retains this capability through sets of objects
-  - Subgraphs used to describe a set of endpoint to edges.
+  - Subgraphs in DOT are used to describe a set of endpoinast to edges.
-	- g retains this capabiliy
+	- g retains this capabiliy with sets of objects
   - Subgraphs used to describe clusters
-	- g replaces the concept of clusters with the use of CONTAINER any NODE SUBJECT in g can have a contained graph (an ACTIVITY in g's terms) so DOT's clusters are just NODES in g.
-Additionally, in g, an EDGE SUBJECT may also have a CONTAINER.
-There is no correspondence to this in DOT.
+	- g hopes to replace the concept of clusters with the use of containment.
+        -- Any NODE in g can have a contained graph, also -- any EDGE in g can have a contained graph (DOT has no similar concept).

 3. Rethink of Meta objects:  "node" and "edge" in DOT.

-  - g uses string patterns to specify meta-object and class-like objects
+  - g offers string patterns to specify meta-object and class-like objects

 4. Support "netlists"  i.e. edges with: one, two, three or more ends.